TachyonGun/minSAE/README.md

 ## train.py

-### Purpose

-`train.py` loads saved embeddings, trains a two-layer sparse autoencoder (ReLU features + linear decoder) to reconstruct embeddings with a sparsity penalty, and logs metrics.
+This loads saved embeddings, trains a two-layer sparse autoencoder (ReLU features + linear decoder) to reconstruct embeddings with a sparsity penalty, and logs metrics.

 ### Usage